Persistent URL for this entry

 The Cammeraygal people

-Naremburn is within the traditional lands of the Cammeraygal people of the Guringai nation, who lived in what is now the Willoughby city area until the 1820s.
+Naremburn is within the traditional lands of the Cammeraygal people, who lived in what is now the Willoughby city area until the 1820s.
 Not a lot is known about the Aboriginal people who frequented Naremburn and its immediate surrounds, however shellfish middens can be found in Flat Rock Creek Reserve.
 By 1830, it seems that there were no longer any Aboriginal people following a traditional lifestyle in the area.

 The mystery of the name Naremburn